BSL video: Watch it here

 The use of face coverings when coming to hospital at RDASH

-In line with recent recommendations from the World Health Organisation, we are introducing new measures at RDASH to keep visitors, patients, and staff safe.
+In line with the recommendations from the World Health Organisation, we have introduced new measures to keep visitors, patients, and our colleagues safe.

 What does this mean for me?